IGNF/itowns-legacy/README.md

 data repository and the third lauch a simple HTTP serveur on your machine on port 8000 (choose another available port if 8000 is already in use).

-Then just point your web browser at [http://localhost:8000/itowns/](http://localhost:8000/itowns/) and enjoy !
+Then just point your web browser at [http://localhost:8000/itowns-sample-data/](http://localhost:8000/itowns-sample-data/) and enjoy!

 #### Building iTowns